scalableinternetservices/cs291a_project2_template/README.md

 ## Develop Locally

+The following commands are intended to be run from within the directory containing your project (e.g., your copy of this repository).

-Edit your file however you want then follow the next two steps to test your
+Edit your `app.rb` file however you want then follow the next two steps to test your
 application:

 ### Build Container